rpfilomeno/warp-tinyproxy/README.md

 This will build the image with the latest version of WARP client and GOST and push it to the specified registry.
 You can also specify the version of GOST by giving input to the workflow.
 Building image with custom WARP client version is not supported yet.

-If you want to build the image locally, you can use [`.github/workflows/build-publish.yml`](.github/workflows/build-publish.yml) as a reference.

 ## Common problems